ideascube/ci-conf/docs/debian-packaging.md

 In the snippet above, `$arch` represents the architecture of the worker machine.
 There must be one `$arch_pkg_factory` and `BuilderConfig` for each worker architecture.

+Also, the `$target` variable should be one of:

+* `local` if the worker is on the same host as the master;
+* `remote` if the worker is on a different system from the master.

 ### Serving the repository with nginx